-In this post you’ll learn how to get the best performance (most vapor) from your Pax vaporizer and also how to use it with a very small amount of material (like 0.15g).
+In this post you’ll learn how to get the best performance (most vapor) from your Pax vaporizer and also how to use it with a very small amount of material (like 0.15g-0.2g).

-I’ve been using mine regularly for over a year now and these are questions I’ve been asked multiple times, so I wanted to share these tips with you to make sure you enjoy yours as much as I do.
+I’ve been using mine regularly for over two years now and these are questions I’ve been asked multiple times, so I wanted to share these tips with you to make sure you enjoy yours as much as I do.

 Q: I feel like I’m not getting enough vapor, what can I do to get better results?

-One of the main things that affects how much vapor you get is how finely you grind your material.
+One of the main things that affects how much vapor you get is how finely you grind your material and how you pack the oven.
 The grind consistency that everyone is used to from a common 2-piece or 4-piece grinder will work with most vaporizers, but if you really want maximum performance you need to grind your herbs even finer, almost to a powder or the consistency of coarse sand.

 This picture is an example of the grind consistency you get with a 4-piece grinder like a Space Case or Santa Cruz Shredder: